-Much more has to be done and we will continue to work with other agencies and the private sector to reach as many families as possible.
+HAMP has made significant progress in reaching borrowers at risk of foreclosure.
+However, much more remains to be done and we will continue to work with other agencies, regulators and the private sector to reach as many families as possible.